 \section{Entropy Instability of CSF Singularities}

-\paragraph{} Having established in the previous section the relationship between the entropy index and Morse index of a shrinker, we will now calculate the Morse index of $m$-covered circles $\Gamma_m$ and Abresch-Langer curves $\Gamma_{m,n}$.
-For 1-dimensional closed shrinkers, the Jacobi operator is Sturm-Liouville.
+\paragraph{} Having established in the previous section the relationship between the entropy index and Morse index of a shrinker, we will now calculate the Morse index of $m$-covered circles $\Gamma_m$ and the Abresch-Langer curves $\Gamma_{m,n}$.
+For $1$-dimensional closed shrinkers, the Jacobi operator is a Sturm-Liouville operator.